pwelagedara/django_nba_starter/README.md

 ## Assumptions

 - If the scores are equal Away Team wins as that team plays with a disadvantage
+- This is a knockout tournament
 - Analytics data(`total_time_online`) is captured separately using Google Analytics.
 It is recorded in minutes in the database
 - Super Admin is the Django Super User
 - Performance optimization is not a primary concern due to the smaller dataset